 Public, consumer and clinical consultation

 The Clinical Advisory Group (CAG) is an advisory, investigative and decision-making body that will focus on clinical planning, policy and strategy for the SPIRE Project in the context of the whole hospital.
-The group will works ensure that the service and facility user requirements are accurately reflected in the SPIRE Project and will assist in resolving clinical planning issues that arise in relation to the SPIRE Project.
+The group will work to ensure that the operational requirements of clinical staff are reflected in the designs for the new facility.

 In addition to the CAG, there are 10 Clinical User Groups focusing on the: